flytbase/flytdocs/source/docs/FlytAPI/REST_WebsocketAPIs.rst

 Authentication APIs
 -------------------

-Be advised, the Authentication APIs are specifically for FlytPODs with authentication enabled in them and for FlytSim.
+Be advised, the Authentication APIs are specifically for FlytPODs with authentication enabled in them.

 .. _Login_REST:

 Login/token
 ^^^^^^^^^^^

-This API is used for getting a valid token from FlytPOD or FlytSim.
-A valid token recieved from this call is sent in the header with any rest call for it to be accepted by the FlytPOD or FlytSim.
+This API is used for getting a valid token from FlytPOD.
+A valid token recieved from this call is sent in the header with any rest call for it to be accepted by the FlytPOD.

 REST